sappling/rallyx/README.md

 are added as a blue sticky note.
 Other user stories are added as a Card.

 To use the miro option, you must use a properties file and set 3 properties:
-* miroToken - The OAuth Token to authorize use of the board.
-To get this, go to your Miro team's Profile Settings, under the "API, SDK & Embed" tab, and "create an app".
+* miro.token - The OAuth Token to authorize use of the board.
+While I have created an app to do this, I have not yet published it on the Miro Marketplace.
+To use this, you will have to create your own app.
+You can go to your Miro team's Profile Settings, under the "API, SDK & Embed" tab, and "create an app".
 You must specify at least the "boards:write" scope.
-The "Install app and get OAuth Token" will give you the value for this property.
+You must use an OAuth 2.0 flow to get a token.
+Development instructions are [here](https://developers.miro.com/reference#authorization-and-authentication).
+I have a Java Web App that will support this, but it is not yet published as Open Source (hopefully coming soon).

-* miroFrame - This option adds content inside a Miro frame.
-I suggest setting the frame to "grid" mode.
-Select the Frame, click the "..." and pick "Copy Link".
+* miro.link - This option adds content inside a Miro frame.
+Select theFrame, click the "..." and pick "Copy Link".
 It will be formatted like: ```https://miro.com/app/board/<miroBoard>=/?moveToWidget=<miroframe>&cot=13```
-* miroBoard - use the value from the link described above.

 License
 -------